 - Xwulqw'selu/Koksilah Watershed Planning.
-The work is formally launched as a first-of-itskind whole of watershed G2G (government-togovernment) process between Cowichan Tribes First Nation and the Province.
+The work is formally launched as a first-of-its-kind whole of watershed G2G (government-to-government) process between Cowichan Tribes First Nation and the Province.
 Learn more: www.koksilahwater.ca - 2.
 Fish Kill.
 A tragic loss of aquatic life occurs in the Cowichan River.
 CWB and its partners recommit to better monitoring, management, infrastructure, and local collaboration systems.
-Learn more: New York Times article. - Pumping.
-Catalyst Mill runs a record-breaking 20 pumps for 36 days to keep Cowichan River flowing.
-Learn more: SUN FM interview with Tom Rutherford - 4.
-Target Working Groups.
+Learn more: New York Times article.

+- Target Working Groups.
 Four working groups are refreshed to provide collaboration between about 30 organizations and agencies working on the CWB's primary goals (targets).
 Learn more about our Targets here. - The Speakers Series continues to offer quality free watershed education by guest speakers.
 More info here. - Water Quality Sampling.
 Our 2022 Water Quality Attainment Sampling Report (lower Koksilah/ Cowichan Bay) is completed.
 Find it here Water Quality Target. - Data Sharing.
 Progress is made on the difficult question of how watershed knowledge, information, and data can be shared and networked between partners to improve analysis and support better decision making.